alok1929/GpsTracker/README.md

 # GpsTracker using Raspberry Pi, Python and HTML

+Gives your longitude and latitude location using a gps module and sends it a html page using flask

 ## Hardware Requirements:
 - A raspberry pi
 - female to male connectors